 Many men resist this kind of accountability and openness in a group context because they or someone they know has been burned in the past by the church.
 Larkin is well aware of this tragedy.
 He explains:

-Because of stories like this the Society promotes a strict confidentiality code, and the meetings are not your typical Bible study format.
-There are no hierarchies, no teachers.
-Each man is given his turn to talk, to share what’s on his heart, without fear of condemnation or interruption.
-While some may find this format unhelpful or even unbiblical, Larkin makes no claims that the Society is a replacement of or substitution for the church, but rather a group within the Church Universal.
+Because of stories like this, the Society promotes a strict confidentiality code, and the meetings are not your typical Bible study format.
+There are no hierarchies and no teachers.
+Each man is given his turn to talk and to share what’s on his heart, without fear of condemnation or interruption.
+While some may find this format unhelpful or even unbiblical, Larkin makes no claims that the Society is a replacement of or substitution for the Church, but rather a group within the Church Universal.

 Plus, much of the hard work of correction and accountability happens within the Silas relationships.